Meta tracking pixel

 LOS evaluation sequence

-- What is the realistic deployment calendar?
+3. What is the realistic deployment calendar?
 If the bank needs underwriting relief this quarter, a 6-to-18-month replacement does not solve the timing.
-An overlay deploys on the right calendar for that urgency.
+A work-alongside layer deploys on the right calendar for that urgency.

 For the broader framework on AI implementation sequencing, see the AI-assisted underwriting playbook.
 For the examiner-trail specifics, see examiner readiness for AI lending.